LTUC/amman-dotnet-401d2/Curriculum/Class07/lab/README.md

 ## Stretch Goals

 1. A method with the signature of: `public bool IsAvailable(T book)` that determines if a book is available.
 (Hint: use the `.Equals()` helper)
-2. Add the ability to find a specific book by "Author" or "Title" of the book.(You may need to set a restrction on `T`)
+2. Add the ability to find a specific book by "Author" or "Title" of the book.(You may need to set a restriction on `T`)

 ## README
 **A Readme is a requirement.
 No Readme == No Grade.**